dream544/QingchunMeng.github.io/_pages/about.md

   - /about.html
 ---

-ZiHao Zhang  is a Research 0 students and working toward the M.Sc. degree in the School of Cyber Science and Engineering, Southeast University, Nanjing, China, under the supervision of Dr. Guyue Li.
+Qingchun Meng  is currently working towards the M.S. degree in the School of Cyber Science and Engineering from Southeast University, Nanjing, China.
+Her research interests include physical layer security, radio frequency fingerprint and wireless sensing.

 个人信息

 Position held